talmolab/sleap-core-docs/docs/notebooks/notebooks-overview.md

 ### [Training and inference on an example dataset](Training_and_inference_on_an_example_dataset.ipynb)

-In this notebook, we'll show you how to install SLEAP on Colab, download a dataset from the [repository of sample datasets](https://github.com/talmolab/sleap-datasets), run training and inference on that dataset using the SLEAP command-line interface, and then download the predictions.
+In this notebook, we'll show you how to install `sleap-io` and `sleap-nn` on Colab, download a dataset from the [repository of sample datasets](https://github.com/talmolab/sleap-datasets), run training and inference on that dataset using the `slepa-nn` command-line interface, and then download the predictions.
 This notebook can be a good place to start since you'll be able to see how training and inference work without any of your own data and without having to edit anything in the notebook to get it to run correctly.

 ### [Training and inference on your own data using Google Drive](Training_and_inference_using_Google_Drive.ipynb)